payloadcms/payload/.github/reproduction-guide.md

-# Reporting an issue

-To report an issue, please follow the steps below:

-1. Fork this repository
+# Reproduction Guide

-2. Add necessary collections/globals/fields to the `test/_community` directory to recreate the issue you are experiencing
+Add the necessary collections/globals/fields to the `test/_community` directory to recreate the issue you are experiencing.
-3. Create an issue and add a link to your forked repo

 **The goal is to isolate the problem by reducing the number of fields/collections you add to the test/_community folder.
 This folder is not meant for you to copy your project into, but to recreate the issue you are experiencing with minimal config.**

-## Test directory file tree explanation
+## Example test directory file tree
 ```text
 .
 ├── config.ts